q335r49/microviche/README.md

 Note that, as above, mouse commands only work when `ttymouse` is set to, `xterm2` or `sgr`.
 Unlike for plane navigation, a limited set of features work when `ttymouse` is `xterm`.

 ##Advanced

+#####Potential Problems

+Ensuring a consistent starting directory is important because relative names are remembered (use `:cd ~/PlaneDir` to switch to that directory beforehand).
+Ie, a file from the current directory will be remembered as the name only and not the path.
+Adding files not in the current directory is ok as long as the starting directory is consistent.

+Regarding scrollbinding splits of uneven lengths -- I've tried to smooth this over but occasionally splits will still desync.
+You can press r to redraw when this happens.
+Actually, padding about 500 or 1000 blank lines to the end of every split would solve this problem with very little overhead.
+You might then want to remap G in normal mode to go to the last non-blank line rather than the very last line.

+Horizontal splits aren't supported and may interfere with panning.

 ###Map Label Syntax